open-resources/dash_curriculum/_sources/part5/chapter15.md

 ```
 By the end of this chapter, you'll be able to build the following App:

-## Advanced multi-page App Introduction
+## 15.1 Advanced multi-page App Introduction
-As a starting point for the chapter, let's strt by building a multi-page App structure with all the knowledge from the previous chapter.
+As a starting point for the chapter, let's start by building a multi-page App structure with all the knowledge from the previous chapter.
 Starting from this template, we'll be adding a couple of features in every section.

-Our starting template is be the following:
+Our starting template is the following:
 ![app_structure](ch15_files/app_baseline.gif)

 The App structure consists in:
-- an `app.py` file
+- `app.py` file
 - `assets` folder, which is currently empty
 - `pages` folder with the following pages: `Home`, `Graphs`, `Extras`, `About`.